JinYuanLi0012/jinyuanli0012.github.io/index.md

 {% include_relative _includes/services.md %}

 ## Others
-I enjoy swimming and violin.
+When I’m not in research mode, I enjoy swimming and violin.
 They have been with me for nearly twenty years.
 My favorite virtuoso is Ray Chen.
 Hope to hear his concert in Beijing in August.